Kitware/kwcoco/README.rst

     # Specifies how to find sensor data of a particular scene at a particular
     # time.
 This is usually paths to rgb images, but auxiliary information
     # can be used to specify multiple bands / etc...

+    # NOTE: in the future we will transition from calling these auxiliary items
+    # to calling these asset items.
+As such the key will change from
+    # "auxiliary" to "asset".
+The API will be updated to maintain backwards
+    # compatibility while this transition occurs.

     image = {
         'id': int,

-        'name': str,  # an encouraged but optional unique name 'file_name': str,  # relative path to the "base" image data
+        'name': str,  # an encouraged but optional unique name 'file_name': str,  # relative path to the "base" image data (optional if auxiliary items are specified)

         'width': int,   # pixel width of "base" image 'height': int,  # pixel height of "base" image

-        'channels': <ChannelSpec>,   # a string encoding of the channels in the main image
+        'channels': <ChannelSpec>,   # a string encoding of the channels in the main image (optional if auxiliary items are specified)

         'auxiliary': [  # information about any auxiliary channels / bands {
                 'file_name': str,     # relative path to associated file 'channels': <ChannelSpec>,   # a string encoding
-                'width':     <int>    # pixel width of auxiliary image 'height':    <int>    # pixel height of auxiliary image 'warp_aux_to_img': <TransformSpec>,  # tranform from "base" image space to auxiliary image space. (identity if unspecified)
+                'width':     <int>    # pixel width of image asset 'height':    <int>    # pixel height of image asset 'warp_aux_to_img': <TransformSpec>,  # tranform from "base" image space to auxiliary/asset space. (identity if unspecified)
-            }, ...
+                'quantization': <QuantizationSpec>,  # indicates that the underlying data was quantized }, ...
         ]